Women Are Warriors: Production

 Typical of the NFB's Second World War documentary short films in the Canada Carries On series, Women Are Warriors was created as a morale boosting propaganda film, originally with the working title of "Work for Women".
 The film was a compilation documentary that relied heavily on newsreel material to provide the background to the dialogue. "['Women Are Warriors'] represents an excellent example of the creative application of the compilation model in NFB films.
 The film brings together huge pre-edited chunks of British and Soviet footage with practically no NFB-produced material.
 Marsh's editing approach and her ability to incorporate a multitude of distinct newsreel footage was instinctual with a powerful artistic and political force."

 In a dispute with NFB director John Grierson, Director Jane Marsh had her material re-edited.
 "The difference between the original script prepared by Marsh and the final version of the film [Women Are Warriors] was quite vast.
 Comparing the two versions illustrates that some NFB filmmakers were insistent on pushing the envelope even further with their class-based analysis, and that by the end they would settle for solutions that accepted the limitations associated with working within a government agency."
 The "final cut of 'Women Are Warriors', for example, hardly resembles the ambition of her original treatment on women's contemporary situation. ...
 After a final disagreement with Grierson, who refused to let a woman head his 'Canada Carries On' series, Marsh resigned from the NFB in 1944."

 The deep baritone voice of stage actor Lorne Greene was featured in the narration of Women Are Warriors.
-Greene, known for his work on both radio broadcasts as a news announcer at CBC as well as narrating many of the Canada Carries On series.
+Greene was known for his work on both radio broadcasts as a news announcer at CBC as well as narrating many of the Canada Carries On series.
 His sonorous recitation led to his nickname, "The Voice of Canada", and to some observers, the "voice-of-God".
 When reading grim battle statistics or narrating a particularly serious topic, he was known as "The Voice of Doom".